 This exclusion is just the reflection of the tendency in the society, yet, to isolate the persons with disability.
 So even outside schools is the parents withdraw their children if they are seen playing with a child with special needs in the park.

-The acceptance can only be felt at the over level.
+The social acceptance for children with Autism can only be felt at the over level.
 Here empathetic behaviour has been noticed.
 The children from the mainstream are seen to assist their friends in difficulty in academics, in climbing stairs and other daily activities.
 The children in special needs also reach out to their peers eagerly trying to cope up with their difficulties in order to join them in their activities.
 There is a clear communication and an understanding far more important than the occasional cases of teasing or bullying.

 The urgency to think more consciously about the needs of these children is not yet felt to the extent t be reflected in the social fabric.
 Most of the schools, colleges, railway stations have no provisions like elevators, toilets for challenged persons.
 To go into higher education still remains a challenge for these people.